 Barbara and I have.
 We’ve experienced those apparently unanswered prayers.
 We’ve gone through the questioning, the soul-searching, and the inner struggle of being disappointed with God’s seeming lack of response.

 One year a close friend of ours went through the heart-ripping experience of a divorce.
 Their 5-year-old, freckle-faced daughter was jerked north, then south as the marriage unraveled.

-For nearly three years we had prayed.
-We counseled.
-We called.
-We wrote letters.
+For nearly three years we prayed.
+We counseled, called, wrote letters, pleaded, reasoned, and wept.
 We got them to two Weekend to Remember® marriage getaways.
-We pleaded, reasoned, and wept.
-We gave it our best shot.

 The day the divorce was finalized, a piece of our hearts was crushed as the judge’s gavel came smashing down.